haf-decent/usbrelay/README.md

 ```

 #### setStates
-Coming soon

-#### toggle & toggleOne
+The setStates method can be used to specify desired states for each Board.
+There are two ways to construct your input stateArray:

+1. Single Array

-The toggle and toggleOne methods are similar to the Board methods of the same name.
-The difference is that these methods can access each initialized Board in one command.
-The relays are accessible according to the order in which their board was intialized, so '/dev/usbRelay1' has relays 1-16, '/dev/usbRelay2' has 17-32, and '/dev/usbRelay3' has 33-48.
+stateArray has a length of the number of initialized Boards multiplied by 16.
+Relays are designated according to the order in which their Board was intialized, so '/dev/usbRelay1' has relays 1-16, '/dev/usbRelay2' has 17-32, and '/dev/usbRelay3' has 33-48. stateArray index position + 1 = Relay# (wasn't quite sure how else to say that clearly)

+2. Array of Arrays

+Each array inside the main array represent the board at that index, so the first array represents the state of '/dev/usbRelay1' for example.
+You must include as many arrays (even if they are emtpy) as there are boards initialized or an error will be thrown

 ```javascript
 const {USBrelay} = require('usbrelay');